 Share the road.
 As more Californians choose walking and bicycling as primary modes of transportation, creating a safer highway environment for all roadway users is increasingly important.
 We all share the responsibility to make sure California roads are safe for everyone.
 This is achieved by following the rules of the road, watching out for others, and using courtesy while on the road.
 The California Highway Patrol uses a comprehensive statewide approach to promote and enforce safe pedestrian, bicyclist, and motorist behavior, ensuring we all share the road safely.

-SMART Cycling from Penguin Pro on Vimeo.
+SMART Cycling from

 Learn how to properly fit a bicycle helmet.